 1. File your tax return

 Anytime you earn income, you generally need to report it to the IRS on your tax return.
 The company you represent is reporting your earnings on their end.
 The IRS will know what you made even if you don’t file a return.
 But just because you do file a return doesn’t mean you’ll have to pay taxes.
-If your net business income, or your revenue minus your expenses, is less than $400, you won’t owe any tax.
+If your net business income (your revenue minus your expenses) is less than $400, you won’t owe any tax.

 Let’s say you only earn $150 selling ItWorks!
-If you have other income to report on your tax return, you should claim this $150.
-If you do not have other income, you aren’t required to file a tax return since your total earnings for the year were less than $400.
+If you have other income to report on your tax return, you should include this $150 as part of your total earnings for the year.
+If you do not have other income, you aren’t required to file a tax return since you earned less than $400 total all year.
 However, you can‘t get a tax refund if you don’t file a return.

 2. Report all your business income